myror-co/help-center/content/edit-room-details/index.md

 ## Next step
 ____

-Do not forget to [connect a calendar](/articles/connect-calendar) for this room to start accepting bookings.
+Do not forget to [import a calendar](/articles/import-calendar) for this room to start accepting bookings.